 Ah, the wheel.
 The tool at the core of modern transportation, and so much more.
 The invention of the wheel has become a cultural trope, used to refer to prehistoric times, but did the wheel actually have an inventor?

-These first wheels and axle carts designed by the early Greeks were very basic in construction.
+The first wheels and axle carts designed by the early Greeks were very basic in construction.
 They essentially consisted of just two rods, with a wheel and an axle on the end.
 They could be used to carry large loads through fields.
-When were wheels invented?
-As we mentioned above, wheels were first invented around 3,500 B.C.

-That means that their invention post-dates the invention of agriculture, boats, and woven cloth.
-From a period standpoint, this puts the invention of wheels sometime between the Neolithic and Bronze age.
+Since the oldest known wheels date to around 3,500 BC, that means that their invention post-dates the invention of agriculture, boats, and woven cloth.
+From a period standpoint, this puts the invention of wheels sometime between the Neolithic and Bronze ages.

 One reason why it may have taken so long to invent the wheel is that wheels and axles are not found in nature.
 Tools like levers or pitchforks are based on things that occur naturally, such as forked sticks.
 Although tumbleweeds and dung beetles use rolling, rolling is of little practical use without an axle.